 Consumers are welcome to receive services in their home community or at the HKNC campus in Sands Point.
 In addition, HKNC invites families of youth to reach out to gain resources and dialogue with the HKNC NY Youth Services Coordinator.
 There are many innovative options for youth including virtual peer learning opportunities, a new college prep program and work readiness group.

-HKNC offers virtual opportunities for assessment and training to youth and adults individuals living elsewhere in the country.
+HKNC offers virtual opportunities for assessment and training to youth and adult individuals living elsewhere in the country.
 HKNC has adapted its Comprehensive Vocational Rehabilitation Program (CVRP) to an accessible virtual format.
 Participants still have the opportunity to engage with and learn from other deaf-blind individuals and experienced instructors.
 The individualized programs may include a four- week assessment and training tailored to IPE goals with a focus on employment, adaptive technology, communication, independent living and mobility with the clinical areas of audiology, low vision and mental health counseling being offered virtually as well.
-An individualized training program is co-created with full participation of VR, the consumer and the HKNC transdisciplinary team of instructors.
+An individualized training program is co-created with full participation of the Vocational Rehabilitation agency sponsor, the consumer and the HKNC transdisciplinary team of instructors.
 We invite each individual with their vocational rehabilitation counselor to explore the array of training options available.

 A great added service is a technology/access assessment to determine the best instruction modality that would ensure full access to information and instruction.
 Instruction may be provided by telephone, iPhone, iPad, email, computer, videophone, FaceTime, Zoom and/or Google classroom among other virtual options.